Enhanced Adaptive Gradient Algorithms for Nonconvex-PL Minimax Optimization: Introduction

 Due to its nested nature, the minimax problem~(\ref{eq:1}) can be rewritten as the following minimization problem:

+where $F(x) \equiv \max_{y\in \mathbb{R}^p}f(x,y)$.
 Clearly, compared with the standard minimization problem, the difficulty of minimax problem~(\ref{eq:2}) is that the minimization of objective $F(x)$ depends on the maximization of objective $f(x,\cdot)$ for any $x\in \mathbb{R}^d$.
 To tackle this difficulty, a natural way to solve the problem~(\ref{eq:2}) by using the multi-step Gradient Descent Ascent (GDA), which uses double-loop iterations where the inner loop uses gradient ascent to search for the approximate solution to $\max_{y\in \mathbb{R}^p}f(x,y)$ given a $x\in \mathbb{R}^d$, and the outer loop can be regarded as running inexact gradient descent on $F(x)$ based on the approximate solution $y$.
 For example, \cite{nouiehed2019solving} proposed a class of iterative first-order methods to solve nonconvex minimax problems.
 Subsequently, \cite{luo2020stochastic} presented a class of efficient stochastic recursive GDA to solve the stochastic Non-Convex Strongly-Concave (NC-SC) minimax problems.
-More recently, \cite{lu2023first} proposed a first-order augmented Lagrangian method to solve the constrained nonconvex-concave minimax problems with nonsmooth regularization.
+Meanwhile, \cite{zhang2020single} proposed an efficient single-loop smoothed GDA algorithm for nonconvex concave minimax problems. \cite{li2022nonsmooth} presented a smoothed proximal linear descent ascent algorithm for nonsmooth composite nonconvex concave minimax optimization.
+Subsequently, \cite{lu2023first} proposed a first-order augmented Lagrangian method to solve the constrained nonconvex-concave minimax problems with nonsmooth regularization.

 Another class of approaches is the alternating (two-timescale) GDA, which only uses a single-loop to update primal and dual variables $x$ and $y$ with different learning rates.
 For example, \cite{lin2019gradient} proposed a class of effective two-timescale (stochastic) GDA methods for nonconvex minimax optimization.
 Subsequently, \cite{huang2022accelerated} proposed a class of efficient momentum-based stochastic GDA methods for stochastic NC-SC minimax optimization.
 More recently, \cite{huang2023adagda,junchi2022nest,li2022tiada} presented some efficient adaptive stochastic GDA methods for NC-SC minimax optimization.
 Meanwhile, \cite{lu2020hybrid,chen2021proximal,huang2021efficient} proposed the effective and efficient two-timescale proximal GDA methods to solve NC-SC minimax problems with nonsmooth regularization.
 In general, the two-timescale GDA methods for minimax optimization can be more easily implemented than multi-step GDA methods, and perform better than the multi-step GDA methods in practice.
 However, the convergence analysis of the two-timescale GDA methods is more challenging than that of the multi-step GDA methods, since the updating the primal and dual variable $x$ and $y$ are intertwined at each step in the two-timescale GDA methods.